prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 find x (approximate)

 No one wants to inverse matrix,
-No one wants to A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination (complicated).
+No one wants to do A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination (complicated).
 Only doing matrix–vector products is much easier, if possible.